Vodafone Group Public (NASDAQ:VOD) Upgraded at New Street Research

-Vodafone Group Public (NASDAQ:VOD – Get Free Report) was upgraded by equities researchers at New Street Research to a “strong-buy” rating in a research note issued on Monday, Zacks.com reports.
+Vodafone Group Public (NASDAQ:VOD – Get Free Report) was upgraded by investment analysts at New Street Research to a “strong-buy” rating in a research report issued on Monday, Zacks.com reports.

-Several other analysts have also recently commented on VOD.
-StockNews.com cut shares of Vodafone Group Public from a “buy” rating to a “hold” rating in a report on Monday, May 27th.
-Deutsche Bank Aktiengesellschaft began coverage on shares of Vodafone Group Public in a report on Thursday, June 20th.
-They set a “buy” rating on the stock.
-One equities research analyst has rated the stock with a sell rating, one has issued a hold rating, two have given a buy rating and one has assigned a strong buy rating to the stock.
-Based on data from MarketBeat.com, the company has a consensus rating of “Moderate Buy” and an average price target of $14.45.
+VOD has been the subject of several other reports.
+Deutsche Bank Aktiengesellschaft initiated coverage on Vodafone Group Public in a research note on Thursday, June 20th.
+They issued a “buy” rating for the company.
+StockNews.com downgraded shares of Vodafone Group Public from a “buy” rating to a “hold” rating in a research note on Monday, May 27th.
+One analyst has rated the stock with a sell rating, one has given a hold rating, two have assigned a buy rating and one has issued a strong buy rating to the stock.
+Based on data from MarketBeat.com, Vodafone Group Public presently has a consensus rating of “Moderate Buy” and a consensus target price of $14.45.

 Vodafone Group Public Limited Company provides telecommunication services in Europe and internationally.
 It offers mobile connectivity services comprising end-to-end services for mobile voice and data, messaging, device management, BYOx, and telecoms management, as well as professional and consulting services; and fixed line connectivity, such as fixed voice and data, broadband, software-defined networks, managed WAN, LAN, ethernet, and satellite; and financial services, as well as business and merchant services.